 Table of Contents

-A Satisfying Sweet Potato Salad
+A Satisfying Healthier Salad

 Salad has never really been thought of as comfort food before, but maybe it’s high time we start!
 A beautiful salad like this is one I keep coming back to, especially when I’m looking for a quick, fresh, and healthy dinner idea that just happens to taste incredible!

 Sweet potato salad is gluten-free, nutrient-dense, and loaded with good fats, vitamins, minerals, and antioxidants.
-It’s a nice light addition to any potluck or BBQ menu.
+It’s a nice light addition to any winter potluck or BBQ menu.
 I mean, we don’t always have to bring dessert, right?